vikhyath/python-runs/README.md

 Definition of valid word :
     1. A given word is a valid word if it is of the form h^n i^n r^n e^n where n >=1. (eg: hhiirree)
     2. Valid words has concatenation property i.e. if w1 and w2 are valid words w1w2 is also a valid word.

+- integer-array-sum: You have two integer arrays.
+Treat these arrays as if they were big numbers, with one digit in each slot.
+Perform addition on these two arrays and store the results in a new array.
+Ref: http://www.careercup.com/question?id=6330205329162240